Types of Child Custody in New York

 Every Agreement is Determined Based on the Best Interests of the Child

 Custody decisions become even more difficult following a divorce or breakup, as parents tend to be distrustful of each other at these times.
-Regardless of the state of affairs between the parents, judges will always decide custody based on “the best interests of the child.”
+Regardless of the state of affairs between the parents, judges will always decide the type of custody based on “the best interests of the child.”
 When a child custody case is brought to the court, the court will try to accommodate the best interest of the child and choose the environment that offers the most stability.
 Some factors courts will take into consideration in a child custody case are:

 - The child’s age, sex, routine, education, and mental and physical health